Armenian Film Series

-Taking a walk through Oakwood Cemetery in downtown Niagara Falls, New York, you might notice the presence of many Armenian surnames like Sarkisian, Gamboian, and Stepanian: in fact, there are over 400 in this cemetery.
+Taking a walk through Oakwood Cemetery in the City of Niagara Falls, New York, you might notice the presence of many Armenian surnames like Sarkisian, Gamboian, and Stepanian: in fact, there are over 600 Armenians buried in this one cemetery.

 While the city is known for the vibrant cultural heritage of its African American, Haudenosaunee, Italian, and Polish communities, there is another lesser-recognized historic ethnic group who have called the city home since the early twentieth century: the Armenians.

 Survive, Remember, Thrive: Armenian Traditions in Western New York is a documentary video series produced by the Folk Arts Program at the Castellani Art Museum of Niagara University that celebrates local expressions of Armenian culture and heritage.

 Survive, Remember, Thrive preserves the traditions, memories, and stories of the local Armenian community through one short film and 13 shortform videos that highlight Armenian churches, oral history and family narratives, food traditions, family owned businesses, artistic crafts, music, and more.

 The series debuted to the public in the spring of 2022 at the Russell J. Salvatore Dining Commons on the Niagara University campus, with a limited series screening of a short film by the Buffalo Documentary Project, produced by the Castellani Art Museum of Niagara University, and a selection of five short videos created by the Castellani Art Museum.